WeblateOrg/weblate/docs/admin/install.rst

 .. versionchanged:: 3.7

-Weblate uses Pango and Cairo for rendering bitmap widgets (see :ref:`promotion`) and rendering checks (see :ref:`fonts`).
-To properly install Python bindings for those you need to install system libraries first - you need both Cairo and Pango, which in turn need GLib.
-All those should be installed with development files and GObject introspection data.
+Weblate uses Pango and Cairo to render bitmap widgets (see :ref:`promotion`) and checks (see :ref:`fonts`).
+To properly install Python bindings for those you need to install its system libraries first.
+You need both Cairo and Pango, which in turn need GLib.
+All those should be installed with corresponding development files and GObject introspection data.

 .. _verify:

 Verifying release signatures
 ----------------------------

-Weblate release are cryptographically signed by the releasing developer.
+Weblate releases are cryptographically signed by the release developer.
 Currently this is Michal Čihař.
-Fingerprint of his PGP key is:
+The fingerprint of his PGP key is:

 .. code-block:: console

     63CB 1DF1 EF12 CF2A C0EE 5A32 9C27 B313 42B7 511D

-and you can get more identification information from <https://keybase.io/nijel>.
+and you can get more identification info from <https://keybase.io/nijel>.

-You should verify that the signature matches the archive you have downloaded.
+Verify that the signature matches the archive you have downloaded.
-This way you can be sure that you are using the same code that was released.
+This way you are sure you are using the same code that was released.
 You should also verify the date of the signature to make sure that you downloaded the latest version.

-Each archive is accompanied with ``.asc`` files which contain the PGP signature for it.
+Each archive is accompanied with an ``.asc`` files (containing the PGP signature for it).
 Once you have both of them in the same folder, you can verify the signature:

 .. code-block:: console